Shaheer4636/Shaheer4636/README.md

 ## About (current)

-Muhammad Shaheer is a Cloud and DevOps engineer with a strong interest in distributed systems, Kubernetes-based machine learning platforms, and infrastructure automation.
+Muhammad Shaheer is a Cloud and DevOps engineer with a strong research interest in distributed systems, Kubernetes-based machine learning platforms, and infrastructure automation.
 He completed his Bachelor’s degree in Computer and Information Sciences from PIEAS, Islamabad, graduating with distinction in multiple core subjects.

-His work focuses on building reliable cloud-native systems using Kubernetes, AWS, and Azure, with an emphasis on observability, CI/CD-driven infrastructure, and governance-aware ML platforms.
+His work focuses on building reliable cloud-native systems using Kubernetes, Cloud Platforms, with an emphasis on observability, CI/CD-driven infrastructure, and governance-aware ML platforms.
 He is also involved in applied research on multi-tenant machine learning systems and resource management for shared research infrastructure.